 - stepper drivers are built-in.
 The stepper drivers on this controller work fine for the range mentioned, but if you're looking to go higher than the rated Amps with a bigger separate stepper driver module, then this is not what you need.

-The longruner CNC controller kit is different from other controllers in this list that it is an Arduino and Shield combination unlike the others where everything is integrated into a single controller box.
+The longruner CNC motor controller kit is different from other controllers in this list in that it is an Arduino and Shield combination, unlike the others where everything is integrated into a single controller box.

 This kit has the Arduino board (ATmega328), CNC Shield, and stepper drivers separate.

 This means there is a bit of initial tinkering required to get your settings right, however, it also gives you the freedom to use other stepper drivers if you decide to upgrade without changing the control board.

 Interestingly, this kit also has 3 NEMA 17 stepper motors bundled with everything else.

 Unfortunately, Longruner does not sell a kit without the motors in case you already have the motors with you or want to use other motors.